missuse/ggrama/README.md

 <!-- badges: end -->

-The goal of ggrama is to make it easy to plot Ramachandran diagrams from a pdb file using ggplot2 graphics
+The goal of ggrama is to make it easy to plot Ramachandran diagrams from a pdb file using ggplot2 graphics.

 ## Installation